what-is-data-mining

 Data mining software

 Specialised data mining software facilitates the analysis of large datasets, providing intuitive interfaces and functionalities tailored for mining valuable information.
-Some popular data mining software tools include:
+Some popular software tools include:

 • RapidMiner: A user-friendly platform offering tools for data preparation, machine learning, and predictive analysis.

-• Weka: It is open-source with machine learning algorithms for data mining tasks.
+• Weka: It is open-source and uses machine learning algorithms for data mining tasks.

 • KNIME: An open-source data analytics platform that seamlessly integrates various data sources and modules for analysis.